Soldiers' monument, Lewiston, 1868

 Images from Abbot Historical Society, Aroostook County Historical and Art Museum, Caribou Public Library, Hermon Historical Society, Lubec Historical Society, Maine Historical Society and Portland Public Library

 The Civil War, for Maine and much of the young nation, was a defining moment.

-More men per capita from Maine than from any other state served in the Union Army -- a total of about 70,000 Maine soldiers and sailors.
-Ten Maine infantry regiments, a company of sharpshooters, a cavalry regiment and three batteries were on the battlefield at Gettysburg.
+Maine is one of several states that claims the most men per capita in the Union Army -- a total of about 70,000 Maine soldiers and sailors served.
+Ten Maine infantry regiments, a company of sharpshooters, a cavalry regiment, and three batteries from Maine were on the battlefield at Gettysburg.

 The Maine regiments were made up of volunteers, who were paid bounties for volunteering; of draftees, also paid a bounty; and of substitutes, paid to take the place of those drafted.

 In addition, hundred of of Mainers served as nurses, doctors, relief workers and other non-military positions during the war.

 The war affected families across Maine both during the war and in the years following when families continued to cope with injury, lost relatives, and economic effects of the bloody war.

 As historian Drew Gilpin Faust wrote in This Republic of Suffering: Death and the American Civil War, the war shaped "enduring national structures and commitments."

 Civil War Soldiers' Monument postcard, Bath, ca. 1940